Frobenius Manifolds near the Discriminant and Relations in the Tautological Ring: Cohomological Field Theories

-Our main result is the following. \begin{thm} For any two semisimple convergent CohFTs which are not semisimple at all points of the underlying Frobenius manifold, the sets of associated tautological relations coincide. \end{thm} \begin{rmk} In the proof of Theorem~\ref{thm:main} we will first locally near a smooth point on the discriminant identify canonical coordinates and normalized idempotents.
+The following is our main result. \begin{theorem} For any two semisimple convergent CohFTs which are not semisimple at all points of the underlying Frobenius manifold, the sets of associated tautological relations coincide. \end{theorem} \begin{remark} In the proof of Theorem~\ref{thm:main} we will first, locally near a smooth point on the discriminant, identify canonical coordinates and normalized idempotents.
 An important part of the proof is to show that under this identification the quotient of corresponding $R$-matrices is holomorphic along the discriminant.

 In \cite{Ja14P} for the comparison of equivariant $\PP^1$ and the $A_2$-singularity a different, more explicit identification of coordinates and vector fields is chosen.
 Therefore, while with this identification the quotient of the $R$-matrices is not holomorphic along the discriminant, there exists a holomorphic function $\varphi$ such that $R_{\PP^1}(z) = R(z) R_{A_2}(\varphi z)$.
-This result depends on the fact that the $A_2$-theory has an Euler vector field. \end{rmk}
+This result depends on the fact that the $A_2$-theory is homogeneous. \end{remark} \begin{remark} The more classical way of \cite{PPZ15} and \cite{PPZ16P} to obtain tautological relations from a convergent CohFT works by considering cohomological degrees: Assume that $\Omega$ is in addition homogenous for an Euler vector field $E$, that all $\beta_i$ vanish and that all $\alpha_i$ as in Definition~\ref{def:euler} are positive.
+Then the homogeneity implies that the cohomological degree of $\Omega_{g, n}(\frac\partial{\partial t_{a_1}}, \dotsc, \frac\partial{\partial t_{a_n}})$ is bounded by

+However the reconstructed theory might also contain terms of higher cohomological degree.
+These thus have to vanish, giving tautological relations.
+To make them more concrete, the coefficients of these relations, which are functions on the underlying Frobenius manifold, can be evaluated at any point outside of the discriminat.

+These relations from degree considerations follow from the relations of Definition~\ref{def:rels}.
+To see this, notice that by positivity of the $\alpha_i$, the action of $E$ on holomorphic functions on the underlying Frobenius manifold has only positive eigenvalues.
+Therefore and because of homogeneity (and generic semisimplicity), coefficients of the part of the reconstruction formula violating the bound \eqref{eq:relbound} in particular cannot be holomorphic along the discriminant. \end{remark}